danielyuenhx/cleanchain/README.md

 # Cleanchain-Frontend
 ![CleanChain](src/logo.png)

 This repository contains the frontend web application written for the CleanChain Application, developed for ACE-SIP Blockchain Hackathon.
+Currently, this repository only contains code for demonstration purposes.

 ## Setup: